sourcenetwork/defradb/docs/config.md

 Relative paths are interpreted as being rooted in the DefraDB directory.

+## `development`

+Enables a set of features that make development easier but should not be enabled in production.

 ## `datastore.store`

 Store can be badger or memory.
 Defaults to `badger`.